sunilb77/sunilb77/README.md

 - 👋 Hi, I’m @sunilb77
 - 👀 I’m interested in Cloud, Web3 and Blockchain
 - 🌱 I’m currently learning AWS and Web3
-- 💞️ I’m looking to collaborate on web3
+- 💞️ I’m looking to collaborate on AWS study
 - 📫 How to reach me sunil.spportapp@gmail.com

 <!---